 Timely: Set a time frame for when you would like to get your goal accomplished, with this if things aren’t working out like they should and you haven’t made the progress that you would like, this is the time to look at how things are being done, maybe change things up to see if you can get a different outcome.

 You may have heard of this method before but this really is how you start to take control of things in your life and really move towards accomplishing them.
-This is a great way to break down your goals so that you focus on one little step at a time before you get to that big goal.
+This is a great way to break down your goal setting so that you focus on one little step at a time before you get to that big goal.
 As you progress, like I have talked about before, celebrate small accomplishments, don’t just wait until you get to where you want to be, celebrate the process as well so you build up your motivation to keep going.

 As always thanks for reading,